 \section{Versal maps and coherent functors}

 So far, we have been working in the abelian category $\moda$ of finitely generated $A$-modules over a noetherian ring $A$.
 Another abelian category of interest is the category $\funa$ of additive covariant functors $\fF\colon\moda\to\moda$, where kernels, cokernels and images are all calculated pointwise.
 In $\moda$ the notions of monomorphisms and epimorphisms are equivalent to the notions of injections and surjections.
 A monomorphism of functors is a morphism that is injective at every point.
 We therefore call a monomorphism of functors an injection.
-Similarly, epimorphisms of functors are pointwise surjections, and we call an epimorphism of functors a surjection. \begin{example} Given a finitely generated module $M$, there is an additive covariant functor $h^M\colon\moda\to\moda$ defined by $N\mapsto h^M(N)=\hom_A(M,N)$.
-Another example is the additive covariant functor $t_M\colon\moda\to\moda$ defined by $N\mapsto t_M(N)=M\otimes_AN$. \end{example} The Yoneda embedding gives a contravariant left-exact embedding $\moda\subset\funa$, sending a finitely generated module $M$ to the additive functor $h^M$.
+Similarly, epimorphisms of functors are pointwise surjections, and we call an epimorphism of functors a surjection. \begin{example} For any finitely generated module $M$, there is an additive covariant functor $h^M\colon\moda\to\moda$ defined by \scalebox{0.99}[1.0]{$N\mapsto h^M(N)=\hom_A(M,N)$}.
+Another example is the additive covariant functor $t_M\colon\moda\to\moda$ defined by $N\mapsto t_M(N)=M\otimes_AN$. \end{example} The Yoneda embedding gives a contravariant left-exact embedding of categories sending a finitely generated module $M$ to the additive functor $h^M$.
 An immediate consequence of Yoneda's lemma is that the functors $h^M$ are projective objects in $\funa$.
-A functor $\fF\in\funa$ is called \emph{coherent} if it has a projective resolution of the form $h^M\to h^N\to\fF\to0$, where $M,N\in\moda$, and $0$ denotes the zero functor.
-The category $\mathcal{C}$ of coherent functors is a full subcategory of $\funa$ and has been well studied, see for instance \cite{auslander} and \cite{coherenthart}. \begin{example} Let $M$ be a finitely generated $A$-module. \begin{enumerate} \item The functor $h^M$ is coherent.
-Indeed, it has a presentation $0=h^0\to h^M\to h^M\to0$. \item The functor $t_M$ is coherent.
+A functor $\fF\in\funa$ is called \emph{coherent} if it has a projective resolution of the form where $M,N\in\moda$, and $0$ denotes the zero functor.
+The category $\mathcal{C}$ of coherent functors is a full subcategory of $\funa$ and has many interesting properties, see \cite{auslander} and \cite{coherenthart}. \begin{ex2} Let $M$ be a finitely generated $A$-module. \begin{enumerate} \item The functor $h^M$ is coherent.
+Indeed, it has the trivial presentation \item The functor $t_M$ is coherent.
 This follows since $M$ admits a projective resolution $P_1\to P_2\to M\to0$, where $P_1$ and $P_2$ are finitely generated projective modules.
 Since tensoring is right-exact we get an exact sequence $t_{P_1}\to t_{P_2}\to t_M\to 0$.
-For finitely generated projective modules $P$ it holds that $t_P=h^{P^\ast}$, giving a projective resolution $h^{P_1^\ast}\to h^{P_2^\ast}\to t_M\to0$.\exendhere \end{enumerate} \end{example}
+For finitely generated projective modules $P$ it holds that $t_P=h^{P^\ast}$, giving a projective resolution $h^{P_1^\ast}\to h^{P_2^\ast}\to t_M\to0$. \exendhere \end{enumerate} \end{ex2}